 Health Savings Accounts

 Health savings accounts (HSAs) are pretax medical savings accounts available to taxpayers in the United States who are enrolled in a consumer-driven health plan (CDHP, a qualified high-deductible health plan).
-You can use the funds to pay for eligible health care expenses for you, your spouse and your tax dependents.
-Or you can save the funds for the future.
+Funds can be used to pay for eligible health care expenses for the member, their spouse and their tax dependents.
+Or funds can be saved for the future.

 Under current Internal Revenue Service rules, the annual contribution limits are: